1-Deoxysphingolipids

-The 1-deoxysphingolipids (1-deoxySLs) are an atypical and recently discovered class of sphingolipids (SLs).
-They are formed during the nove synthesis pathway and their essential C1-OH deficit causes the malfunctions of the following transformations to achieve complex sphingolipids.
-In general, sphingolipids are formed during a reaction that is catalyzed by the SPT enzyme (serine-palmitoyltransferase) where the condensation of serine and palmitoyl-CoA takes place.
-The origin of this rare sphingolipid, though, is due to a defect of the SPT which can also use (as substrats) alanine or glycine.
-This change is what forms the 1-deoxySL.
+The 1-deoxysphingolipids (1-deoxySLs) are a recently identified class of atypical sphingolipids (SLs).
+They are produced via a non-canonical biosynthetic pathway, and their defining feature, the absence of a C1 hydroxyl group (C1-OH), prevents their further conversion into complex sphingolipids.

+Under normal conditions, sphingolipids are synthesized through a reaction catalyzed by the enzyme serine-palmitoyltransferase (SPT), which condenses serine with palmitoyl-CoA.
+However, when SPT utilizes alternative amino acid substrates such as alanine or glycine instead of serine, it leads to the formation of 1-deoxySLs.

-1-deoxysphingolipids cannot be degraded over the canonical catabolic pathways leading to high 1-deoxySL levels that are involved in several neurological and metabolic disorders.
+Unlike canonical sphingolipids, 1-deoxysphingolipids cannot be degraded via standard catabolic pathways.
+As a result, they accumulate to high levels and have been implicated in a range of neurological and metabolic disorders.

 Structure

 There are two types of 1-deoxySLs: 1-deoxysphinganine and 1-deoxymethylsphinganine.

 1-Deoxysphinganine

 It is an amino alcohol and a bioactive sphingoid.
 Its distinctive trait is that the terminal hydroxy group has been replaced by hydrogen.
-It has the role of antineoplastic agent, which means it can inhibit or prevent the neoplasms' proliferation.
-It is also the conjugate base of 1-deoxysphinganine (1+).
+It possesses antineoplastic properties, appearing to inhibit the proliferation of some kinds of cancer.

-This sphingoid base can be found, in general, in low levels, in animal cells.
-It was found for the first time in a marine organisme.
-Since then, it has been also known as spisulosine.
+This sphingoid base can be found, in general, in low levels, in animal cells, and at higher concentrations in the cell membranes of certain bacteria, including Bacteroides species common to the animal gut microbiome—suggesting this as a potential source of these compounds in circulation.
+It was found for the first time in a marine organism, in which context it is known as spisulosine.
 It is known by other names such as ES-285.

 The molecular weight of this compound is 285,5 g/mol and its molecular formula is C18H39NO, which means it has 18 carbons.